 In broad terms, my area of academic interest is about partnering with the Spirit of God in the marketplace.
-My concerns lie with the role of faith and religion in public, professional, and private life.
 I am fascinated by the different ways we look at our lives and situations and how things like pride and hard-heartedness can hinder our vision.
 Often we simply get into the habit of looking at something through a particular lens.
 As I have experienced, this in itself is hindering.

 As a coach these are all areas that I can help people think about as we look together at where they are going in life.
 I see these as “perspective-related issues.”

 I love to help others see what makes different people groups so special

 My book The Interpreting Spirit is about the role of the Spirit in the interpretation of Scripture.
 It is also an analysis of 50 years of thought from scholars in this area.
 My award was the “2021 Award of Excellence” from The Foundation for Pentecostal Scholarship.
 It was given “in recognition of her efforts to broaden and enrich the knowledge and understanding of Pentecostal issues throughout Christendom.”
 There is no higher accolade they could have given to my work.
 I love to help others see what makes different people groups so special.

 I am very much aware that the same Spirit works in the world today and in peoples’ lives, drawing us into a deeper understanding of ourselves and our situations.
 This is regardless of whether we are a person of faith or not.
 The Spirit of God does not need to be known in order to do a work in someone’s life.

 My coaching diploma is a “Diploma in Professional Coaching Practice.”
 This was an Accredited Coach Training Programme (ACTP) with the International Coaching Federation (ICF).
 This is an important stage but there is lots more to learn.
 Professional development is an ongoing practice.